Olfactory memory

 Olfactory memory refers to the recollection of odors.
 Studies have found various characteristics of common memories of odor memory including persistence and high resistance to interference.
 Explicit memory is typically the form focused on in the studies of olfactory memory, though implicit forms of memory certainly supply distinct contributions to the understanding of odors and memories of them.
 Research has demonstrated that the changes to the olfactory bulb and main olfactory system following birth are extremely important and influential for maternal behavior.
 Mammalian olfactory cues play an important role in the coordination of the mother infant bond, and the following normal development of the offspring.
 Maternal breast odors are individually distinctive, and provide a basis for recognition of the mother by her offspring.

 Throughout evolutionary history, olfaction has served various purposes related to the survival of the species, such as the development of communication.
 Even in humans and other animals today, these survival and communication aspects are still functioning.
-There is also evidence suggesting that there are deficits in olfactory memory in individuals with brain degenerative diseases such as Alzheimer's disease and dementia.
+There is also evidence suggesting that there are deficits in olfactory memory in individuals with brain degenerative diseases such as Parkinson's disease, Alzheimer's disease and dementia.
 These individuals lose the ability to distinguish smells as their disease worsens.
 There is also research showing that deficits in olfactory memory can act as a base in assessing certain types of mental disorders such as depression as each mental disorder has its own distinct pattern of olfactory deficits.